Forest Green Rovers F.C.: Rivalries

+Gloucestershire rivals Shortwood are seen as the club's local neighbours within the non-league divisions.

-Gloucestershire rivals Cheltenham Town are seen as the club's main rivals.
+Cheltenham Town are seen as the club's main rivals.
 Fixtures between the two sides are humorously named El Glosico, a play-on-words of the famous El Clásico fixture.

 In the non-League pyramid, the club maintains local rivalries with Gloucester City, and Bath City.
 Smaller rivalries also developed with Bristol Rovers, Newport County and Swindon Town during Forest Green's Football League years.